padrinobook/padrinobook/chapters/user_profile.md

 evaluated before each requests within the context of the requests and it is possible to define variables, change the response and request.
 For the `get :edit` action we are using [namespaced route aliases](http://www.padrinorb.com/guides/controllers#namespaced-route-aliases "namespaced route aliases").
 They have the advantage that you can refer to them with the `url_for` method - you can always reference to them and don't have change the actual string for the method.

+Next let's examine the tests for the `update` action:

 Making this test pass took me a while.
 The HTTP specification only understands GET and POST in the <form> method attribute.
 How can we solve this?
 We need to use a hidden form with the form input called `_method` with a `put` value.
 You will see this right after the controller code.